 So while Thanksgiving dinner ranks number one in my book, the leftover meals that follow are a close second.
-We’ve rounded up 20 mouthwatering recipes that will turn your turkey and other leftovers into delicious meals for breakfast, lunch, and dinner.
+From breakfasts, to salads, soups, and sandwiches, to desserts and more, we’ve rounded up 30+ mouthwatering recipes that will turn your turkey and other leftovers into delicious meals for breakfast, lunch, and dinner.

 A waffle sandwich with mashed potatoes?
 Yes, please.
 These melts combine all your Thanksgiving favorites in a delectable new way.